ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 I obtained my PhD (Dr. rer. nat.) in Mathematics at the University of Bremen under the supervision of Prof. Dr. J. Rademacher and Prof. Dr. M. Keßeböhmer.

-Currently, I am looking for a job in mathematical research or teaching.